ckeerti/Plan.io/TataSky/plan.md

 Tata Sky, a joint venture between Tata Sons and Disney, is India’s leading content distribution platform.
 It was the first in the country to launch 4K-enabled set-top boxes that allow users to access content from their mobile devices.
 The company currently has more than 22 million connections across India.

-Tata Sky reported a consolidated revenue of Rs 4,682.21 crore in FY21.
-The company posted a net profit of Rs 68.75 crore as against a net loss of Rs 234.1 crore.

 CEO: Harit Nagpal (Aug 2010– Present)<br/>
 Headquarters: Santacruz, Mumbai<br/>
 Number of employees: 1,500<br/>